pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If under Encore 50/50

 ## How the AI sees damage
-* The damage the AI sees is the 8th roll.
+The damage the AI sees is always using the 8th roll of the calculator, it will always select moves and switch in using 8th roll.
 * All calculations are done using the above mentioned roll
 * AI see only damage that it will actually deal.
 Something like Thunderbolt into Volt Absorb will be seen as 0 damage and receive a -20 score.
 * The AI will see the damage of a 100% crit
 * Two-Turn Moves are seen as zero demage if they can't be used the same turn they charge (if weather or power herb are not present)
-* Note: AI sees one roll lower for gems boost so the 7th (Might apply to type boosting items so just use the 7th roll to be save)
+* **Bug**: AI might see one roll lower for gems boosts so the 7th (Might apply to type boosting items so just use the 7th roll to be save)
+* Explosion is treated like a normal move other then that it is a negative move effect

+## Tera calcs (Relevant for Tera/Stella Island)
 * The AI sees Tera Blast or stab increased damage as if it did Terastalize when it is possible for the mon to do it (including party)
-* Explosion is treated like a normal move other then that it is a negative move effect

-## Sturdy / Focus Sash / Disguise
-* AI is aware of those items (ability) and will include them in the number of hits calculation
+* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
+* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Damage moves scores
-* When AI chooses a move it compares all moves that can do damage against each other.
-Moves with a bad effect will be discouraged based on numer of hits.
-For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score.
+* When AI chooses a move it compares all moves that can do damage against each other and look for Postive/Negative effects.
+Moves with a negative effect will be discouraged based on how many hits it will take for AI to faint player mon.
+For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score
 * When AI sees a kill with several moves a move with a positive effect gets +1
 * If several moves with a positive effect are present, all of them get +1
 * If a negative move is present, all non negative moves get +1 based on number of hits

-## Tera calcs (Relevant for Tera/Stella Island)
-* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
-* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Multi hit moves (e.g. Bullet Seed)
 * Skill link will always be seen as doing the max amount of hits